 This is exactly what these cloud storage services were designed for – somewhere safe to store the stuff we might need someday.
 Yes, every file you put into the correct folder in your shared cloud storage, but how often is it?
 I’m not saying that these great organizations' service isn’t great – it’s something most businesses need.
 If you’re a small company without relatively few large digital assets (like videos, audio, and sound files) that are used and re-used by your team.

 However, what cloud storage is not – is a means of organizing, storing, and sharing assets with your team and external partners.
 None of the great companies in the cloud storage space come close to serving that need.
+That is where digital asset management software really helps out small businesses.

 Here are a few features that are unique to the best digital asset management (DAM) applications.